tc39/proposal-reversible-string-split/README.md

 may make it cumbersome to use.

 Which of the 4 proposed options should ultimately be used should be up to the committee as a whole.
-I don't really care (although I prefer the `splitn` or the final option).
+I don't really care (although I prefer the `splitn` option).

+### I like the current behaviour of split!

+No worries!
+It isn't going away.
+The new `splitn` function is meant to simplify the usecases described above.
+You can continue to use `split` as it exists now.